aidenva/aidenva.github.io/menu/about.md

 ### [Zhong Group at Yale](https://zhongpolylab.yale.edu/)

-I conducted research on tacticity control in polymer synthesis using Lewis acids under the supervision of Professor Mingjiang Zhong at the Department of Chemical and Environmental Engineering at Yale.
+I conducted research on (1) tacticity control in polymer synthesis using Lewis acids and (2) multi-component graft block copolymer as basis for synthesis of polymer compatibilizer under the supervision of Professor Mingjiang Zhong at the Department of Chemical and Environmental Engineering at Yale.

-I was involved with research on (1) multi-component graft block copolymer as basis for synthesis of polymer compatibilizer and (2) poly-TEMPO applications in energy storage devices.

 ### [World Health Organization SDG3 Global Action Plan](https://www.who.int/initiatives/sdg3-global-action-plan)